Azure/azure-functions-redis-extension/README.md

 > This trigger is not capable of listening to keyspace notifications on clustered caches.

 #### Inputs
-- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the Redis connection string or managed identity information.
+- `Connection`: App setting name that contains Redis connection information.
 - `Channel`: Redis pubsub channel that the trigger will listen to.
 - `Pattern`: If the channel is a pattern.
   - Default: `false`